ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

 ## Deploy core library to NS
-* Run `gulp` which should create a file like  `dist/NFT-SS2-#.#.#.zip`.
 * Use the NetSuite file cabinet _advanced add_ to upload the `dist/NFT-SS2-#.#.#.zip` file to your SuiteScripts folder.
 Choose to 'extract' all files.

-Note: the `/N` folder is not deployed to NetSuite - it's only used by TypeScript at compile time.

 ## Use
 Extract the zip file created above into your project folder such that it has the same relative path